United States government online resource removals under the second Trump administration: Other websites

 International travel advisories on the Department of State website replaced their language on "LGBTQ+ Travelers" with language around "LGB Travelers" and removed reference to safety and other issues faced by transgender Americans in other countries.

 Thousand of images were reported flagged for removal by the Defense Department.
 Arlington National Cemetery removed dozens of pages from its website.
 Some identified gravesites of notable Black, Hispanic and female service members, and others included educational material.

 On March 18, more than 300 posts were removed from the FTC business guidance blogs, including those reporting on lawsuits by Lina Khan against the tech giants.

 On April 6, 2025, The Washington Post reported that the National Park Service had revised a web page about the Underground Railroad to remove a quote and image of Harriet Tubman, and to remove the word "slavery" from the opening paragraph.
 Following an outcry after widespread reporting of the revisions, the changes were reverted the following day.
 A spokesperson for the National Park Service stated that "Changes to the Underground Railroad page on the National Park Service's website were made without approval from NPS leadership nor Department leadership".
 In August 2025, the government website for the Constitution of the United States was modified, removing large parts of Section 8 and entirely deleting Sections 9 and 10 from Article 1 of the document.
 On August 6, the Library of Congress said the deletion of text was "due to a coding error", and was working to correct the issue.

 As of November 2025, the USDA has deleted its contingency plan to fund SNAP.

+In July 2026, the Department of Energy deleted 6,000 pages related to energy conservation amidst the 2026 North American heat wave.